Vyral/base-template/_posts/2020-03-09-how-did-cohick--associates-become-a-staple-of-our-community.md

 What are they most excited about in this business in the next three to five years?

 Chris: “With our business, we’re always able to help people, which I love to do.
-I get to meet new people and hear their stories and find out a little bit about them and their business.”
+I get to meet new people, hear their stories and find out a little bit about them and their business.”

 Jeff: “Just to keep serving the community here and providing services to more and more clients every year.”

-**So whether its tax, bookkeeping, or payroll services, Cohick & Associates is here to help.** If you have any questions for them or would like a free consultation, give them a call at (717) 249-3733.&nbsp;
+**So whether it's tax, bookkeeping, or payroll services, Cohick & Associates is here to help.** If you have any questions for them or would like a free consultation, give them a call at (717) 249-3733.&nbsp;

-As always, if you have any questions for me or have an idea for a future Brand Ambassador video, don’t hesitate to call or email me.
+As always, if you have any questions about real estate or have an idea for a future Brand Ambassador video, don’t hesitate to call or email me.
 I’d love to speak with you\!